LAUNCHING A NEW WEBSITE IS EXCITING, BUT LAUNCHING PROPERLY TAKES CAREFUL PLANNING AND EXECUTION.

 HERE ARE FIVE KEY ELEMENTS TO CHECK BEFORE GOING LIVE:

 #1 - SEO

-If your old website is currently ranking well in Google, you’re going to want to protect this valuable customer acquisition channel by getting an SEO pro to analyse your site and perform the following tasks:
+Suppose your old website is currently ranking well in Google.
+In that case, you’re going to want to protect this valuable customer acquisition channel by getting an SEO pro to analyse your site and perform the following tasks:

 - Setup page to page 301 redirects

 - Keyword research

 - Optimise all page titles

 - Optimise image load times, filenames and metadata

 - Ensure equivalent content value on redirected pages